 List price: $1,200

 It’s safe to say that if you want to seriously invest your efforts into stock photograph, all these cameras must be good options.
 Keep in mind that if you want to make a radical change in your equipment, the lens is more important than the camera itself.
+More on these thoughts in our interview with Laszlo Lorik.

 Keep up with our gear review articles to find out more on photography gear, equipment and other addons for photographers.